Berkeley-MDes/tdf-fa23-sylvieweintraub/README.md

 <img width="200" alt="First Earring Attempt" src="https://github.com/user-attachments/assets/f3d13715-6af0-4803-97ab-8d14e8ea11f3">
 <img width="200" alt="Many Earring Attempts" src="https://github.com/user-attachments/assets/11925d98-9b8d-44ea-95b0-4344c4455570">

 Next, I moved on to creating a print for my partner's birthday.
-I found quickly that printing photos that have enough contrast if difficult, and wach large print too about 30 minutes.
+I found quickly that printing photos that have enough contrast is difficult and takes a lot of trial and error.
+The photo on the left was my first attempt with standard etch settings.
+The right photo is my second and final attempt after I used lightroom to adjust contrast using masks to make the subjects pop and increased the power of the laser cutter etching by 20%.

 <img width="200" alt="Many Earring Attempts" src="https://github.com/user-attachments/assets/6c0bca13-21a3-4811-8c21-ff9b7ffcf923">
 <img width="200" alt="Many Earring Attempts" src="https://github.com/user-attachments/assets/527558ad-ee0b-47e7-84e2-c4bf5afa9211">

 Finally, I printed a key chain of my dog.
+I did not stick around long enough to try again with better contrast setting, but I plan to go back in again and redo this one.

 <img width="200" alt="Many Earring Attempts" src="https://github.com/user-attachments/assets/1a7b5a84-7236-47ce-a9cb-f04bee9a91fd">
 <img width="200" alt="Many Earring Attempts" src="https://github.com/user-attachments/assets/e620d027-9921-47f9-9209-ffb922cb51b1">

-While citting the pieces, I had a great time working with and earning from Cody in the maker space about settings, tips and trick, and general best practices.
+While cutting the pieces, I had a great time working with and learning from Cody in the maker space about settings, tips and trick, and general best practices of laser cutter use.